What exactly is the coverage of a home insurance policy?

 Through Alpina (a also most other intermediaries), fire coverage and UGV coverage are not available.
 Simply because we don't want you to face any surprises in case of damage.

-With the UGV+ cover, there is coverage for all occurrences, which are mentioned in the policy values.
-With all-risk cover, all incidents are covered unless they are excluded in the terms and conditions.
-There can be great differences here.
+With UGV+ coverage, there is coverage for all occurrences, which are mentioned in the policy values.
+With all-risk coverage, all claims are covered unless they are excluded in the terms and conditions.
+There can be big differences in this.

-It is therefore important to carefully examine the policy conditions, as the exact coverage may differ per insurer.
-The most common damages (such as explosion, fire, lightning strike, falling trees) are insured under both the UGV+ and the all-risk cover.
+It is therefore important to carefully review the policy terms and conditions, as the exact coverage may vary from one insurer to another.
+The most common damages (such as explosion, fire, lightning, falling trees) are insured under both UGV+ and all-risk coverage.

-Often, the costs of preventing further damage are also covered, as well as the costs of cleaning up damage.
-These are often reimbursed up to a maximum amount.
+Often, costs to prevent further damage are also covered as well as the costs to clean up damage.
+Often these are reimbursed up to a maximum amount.

-The insurer always states in the policy conditions what is not insured.
-Examples are damages as a result of a (natural) disaster/catastrophe or as a result of intent or recklessness of the policyholder.
-The windows of the house are often not insured as standard, but can be insured separately.
-It is possible to take out glass insurance as additional coverage or as an extension of your building insurance.
+The insurer always names in the policy conditions what is not insured.
+Examples are damages resulting from a (natural) disaster/catastrophe or due to intent or recklessness of the policyholder.
+The windows of the house are often not standardly insured, but can be insured separately.
+It is possible to take out glass insurance as additional coverage or as an extension within your building insurance.

-How do I make sure I am adequately insured?
+How do I make sure I am appropriately insured?

-There is underinsurance when the actual reinstatement value of your home is higher than the value you have insured.
-This can cause problems in case of damage.
+Underinsurance occurs when the actual rebuilding value of your home is higher, than the value you have insured.
+This can cause problems in the event of a claim.

-With many insurers you can insure yourself against underinsurance.
+Many insurers allow you to insure against underinsurance.
 Often you have to fill in the reinstatement value meter at predetermined moments.
-These moments can differ per insurer.
+These moments may vary from one insurer to another.

 We are here Monday to Friday from 08:00 to 18:00.